-One year ago these little girls lived with their father and mother, the former with their father and mother, the former a working mechanic in a small town in England.
-The man became uneasy and dissatisfied, collected his small savings, sold out their household furniture, and with the proceeds, to his wife's infinite sorrow and regret, brought the family to New York.
-Here he left them to try and find employment The woman took a small room, an attic, for herself and children, removing them from the lodging-house in which they had first found refuge; she sold her wedding ring and a set of jewelry left her by her mother, and consisting of anold-fashioned brooch and earrings of some value, to purchase and earrings of some value, to purchase the good will and stock in trade of the apple-stand, by which she hoped to live until her husband returned.
+One year ago these little girls lived with their father and mother, the former a working mechanic in a small town in England.
+The man became uneasy and dissatisfied, collected his small savings, sold out their household furniture, and soid out their household furniture, and with the proceeds, to his wife's infinite sorrow and regret, brought the family to New York.
+Here he left them to try and find employment The woman took a small room, an attic, for herself and children, removing them from the lodging-house in which they had first found refuge; she sold her wedding ring and and a set of jewelry left her by her mother, and consisting of an old-fashioned broosh and earnings of some value, to purchase the good will and stock in trade of the apple-stand, by which she hoped to live until her husband returned.
 Exposure soon killed her, aided by want of proper treatment and medicine.
 The two little English girls now occupy the attic alone at night when they return from alone at night when they return from the corner of the street, which is the scene of their daily labors.
 They keep it anxiously neat and clean, as nearly as possible as their mother kept it.
-They are only waiting with that pitiful patience which belongs to the well-to-do poor when great misfortunes overtake them. poor when great mistortunes overtake them, uttering no word of rebellion, finding their only relief and consolation in the industrious discharge of every little duty.
+They are only waiting with that pitiful patience which belongs to the well-to-do poor when great misfortunes overtake them, uttering no word of rebellion, finding their only relief and consolation in the industrious discharge of every little duty.
 Their father does not know of the death of their mother.
-They do not know where to write to him, nor perhaps does it matter much if he never returns to them.
-They will in some returns to them.
-They will in some way work out an honest future for them-selves, to which, perhaps, he would only be a hindrance or a blight.
+They do not know where to write to him, nor nerhang does it matter much if he never perhaps does it matter much if he never returns to them.
+They will in some way work out an honest future for them selves, to which, perhaps, he would only be a hindrance or a blight.